ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 **Horizontal scaling** means scaling by adding more machines to your pool of resources (also described as “scaling out”), whereas **vertical scaling** refers to scaling by adding more power (e.g. CPU, RAM) to an existing machine (also described as “scaling up”).
 **Ingress** refers to the right to enter a property, while **egress** refers to the right to exit a property.
 ***\*Amazon Connect\**** is not a VPN connectivity option.
 It is actually a self-service, cloud-based contact center service in AWS that makes it easy for any business to deliver better customer service at a lower cost.
 Amazon Connect is based on the same contact center technology used by Amazon customer service associates around the world to power millions of customer conversations.
-**CodeDeploy** is a deployment service that automates application deployments to Amazon EC2 instances, on-premises instances, or serverless Lambda functions.
+**AWS CodeDeploy** is a deployment service that automates application deployments to Amazon EC2 instances, on-premises instances, or serverless Lambda functions.
 **AWS Organizations**
-	offers policy-based management for multiple AWS accounts. you can create groups of accounts, automate account creation, apply and manage policies for those groups. enables you to centrally manage policies across multiple accounts, without requiring custom scripts and manual processes.
+	is an account management service that lets you consolidate multiple AWS accounts into an organization that you create and centrally manage.
+You can organize those accounts into groups and attach policy-based controls. offers policy-based management for multiple AWS accounts. you can create groups of accounts, automate account creation, apply and manage policies for those groups. enables you to centrally manage policies across multiple accounts.
 It allows you to create **Service Control Policies (SCPs)** that centrally control AWS service use across multiple AWS accounts.
+**AWS RAM(Resource Access Manager)**
+	is a service that enables you to easily and securely share AWS resources with any AWS account or within your AWS Organization.
+	You can share AWS Transit Gateways, Subnets, AWS License Manager configurations, and Amazon Route 53 Resolver rules resources with RAM.
+**AWS Control Tower** offers the easiest way to set up and govern a new, secure, multi-account AWS environment.
 **AWS Elastic Beanstalk**
 	supports the deployment of web applications from Docker containers.
 	==By using Docker with Elastic Beanstalk, you have an infrastructure that automatically handles the details of capacity provisioning, load balancing, scaling, and application health monitoring.==
 **AWS ECS(Elastic container service)**:
 	provides Service Auto Scaling, Service Load Balancing, and Monitoring with CloudWatch but it is not ***automatically\*** enabled by default unlike with Elastic Beanstalk.
+==**AWS Macie** is an ML-powered security service that== helps you prevent data loss by ==automatically discovering, classifying, and protecting sensitive data stored in Amazon S3==.
+Amazon Macie uses machine learning to recognize sensitive data such as personally identifiable information (PII) or intellectual property, assigns a business value, and provides visibility into where this data is stored and how it is being used in your organization.
+Amazon Macie ==continuously monitors data access activity== for anomalies, and ==delivers alerts when it detects== risk of unauthorized access or inadvertent data leaks.
+Amazon Macie has ability to detect global access permissions inadvertently being set on sensitive data, detect uploading of API keys inside source code, and verify sensitive customer data is being stored and accessed in a manner that meets their compliance standards.
+**Decoupled architecture** is a type of computing architecture that enables computing components or layers to execute independently while still interfacing with each other. eg: **AWS SQS** and **AWS SWF**.

 **<u>==Questions to review:==</u>**

 Review Mode-4: Incorrect questions=> Question 24(EBS), **CSAA - Design Resilient Architectures**=>9, 15,

-Review Mode-6: Incorrect questions=> section 3=> 15, 17, 19,
+Review Mode-6: Incorrect questions=> section 4=> 16

-section 4=> 16
+**Correct questions:**
+**Section 1:** 1, 2, 3
+**Section 2:** 1, 2, 3, 4, 5, 6, 7, 9, 10, 11, 13, 14, 15, 16, 17, 19, 20, 21, 22, 25
+**Section 3:** 2, 3, 5, 7, 9, 10, 11, 12, 13, 16, 18, 20
+**Section 4:** 5, 6, 7, 10, 11, 12, 13, 14, 15

+**Timed Mode 1**: question 29, 51, 53,
+**Timed Mode 2:**
+**CSAA - Design High-Performing Architectures**: 11
+**CSAA - Design Resilient Architectures**: 3, 13, 19